 4. Dwarf Lantern Shark

 Yes, that’s right, a shark made our top 10 smallest animals found in the ocean!
 The dwarf lantern shark is possibly the smallest known shark in the world, and quite clearly the cutest!
 The largest specimen ever to be recorded measured only 7.8 inches (20 cm) in length.
 That’s tiny!
-These small sea animals are found around the upper continental slops off of Venezuela and Colombia and swim at a depth of about 283 – 439 metres (928 – 1,440 ft).
+These small sea animals are found around the upper continental slops off of Venezuela and Colombia and swim at a depth of about 283 – 439 meters (928 – 1,440 ft).

 The lantern shark can be identified by its teeny size even at maturity, by its long flattened head, it’s a mid-dorsal line and also by the black ventral markings.
 This awesome small fish is actually capable of producing light from an extraordinary array of photophores.
 Although the dwarf lantern shark isn’t targeted by commercial fisheries, its species could become threatened as a cause from by-catch.
-The impact from human activity on the dwarf lantern shark population is currently unknown.
+The impact of human activity on the dwarf lantern shark population is currently unknown.

 5. Sexy Shrimp

 Swit Swoo!!
 I know what you’re thinking, not your type of sexy?
 Think again!
 There is a reason the Thor Amboinensis is commonly known as the sexy shrimp, and that is down to its unusual body movements.
 They get this flamboyant nickname from the way they sway their abdomen back and forth with an exotic like flair.
 The sexy shrimp can grow up to about 1-¼ inches but are usually smaller truly one of the tiny animals.
 Most often found within the reefs of the Indo-Pacific, the sexy shrimp is generally found hiding amongst the tentacles of an anemone.

 These flirtatious fellas are very popular amongst the macro photographers and they may be small, but the sexy shrimp also boasts a vibrant orange colored body which is decorated with white polka dot.
 Making it the cutest smallest creature in the world and ocean possibly.